-He was not content with swallowing the Earth; he drank Pootana’s life along with Milk from her poison-smeared breast.
+Meaning: He was not content with swallowing the Earth; he drank Putana’s life along with Milk from her poison-smeared breast.
 Still not satisfied, He stole and ate up all the butter.
-For this mischief, his mother Yashoda punished Him by binding him to a big mortar with a rope.
+For this mischief, his mother Yashodha punished Him by binding him to a big mortar with a rope.
 He patiently allowed Himself to be bound like a child.

-Sri Parasara Bhattar gives his interpretation based on “Devaanaam sukha samshitvaat Daamaat Daamodaram viduh” (Udyoga Parva 5.71.9) meaning The Devas know Him as Daamodara because He gives “Dama” (joy and happiness) to them by coming to their rescue when they are harassed by the Asuras.
+Sri Parasara Bhattar gives his interpretation based on “Devanaam sukha samshitvaat Daamaat Damodaram viduh” (Udyoga Parva 5.71.9) meaning The Devas know Him as Damodara because He gives “Dama” (joy and happiness) to them by coming to their rescue when they are harassed by the Asuras.

 Sri Radhakrishna Shastri points out that the contrasts in this Nama.
 It has the greatness of Bhagavan having the whole Universe inside Him while at the same time it shows His humility in submitting to be tied by a rope and contained by His devotee.

 Sri Adi Sankara interprets this Nama in two different ways as ‘Sarvaan Abhibhavati Kshamate iti vaa Sahah’.
 The first meaning is that He can withstand and repulse any attacks on him.
 Here the word ‘Sah’ is used to mean withstand.
 The second meaning is that he can forgive and forget any amount of offences if the offender repents and seeks for forgiveness.
 Here the word ‘Sah’ is used to mean ‘to forgive’.